spacelift-io/user-documentation/docs/concepts/worker-pools.md

 In addition, the [spacelift-workerpool-k8s](https://github.com/spacelift-io/spacelift-workerpool-k8s) repository contains a Helm chart for deploying workers to Kubernetes.

+!!! info
+    AWS ECS is supported when using the EC2 launch type but Spacelift does not currently provide a Terraform module for this setup.

 ### Configuration options

 A number of configuration variables is available to customize how your launcher behaves: